 There are times, however, when the linear—go up or go down—sequence just doesn't fit.
 In these instances, it's entirely appropriate to go stepwise: that is, launch one collection, explore the findings, and launch another collection (in any direction) that would improve the insight potential.

 One interview guide begets another two follow up interview guides, which informs a usability study and finally a survey.
-Each set of "answers" produced by any one method is another opportunity for refinement; the direction taken should be dictated by the needs of the project (reference those tool outputs above).
-There's nothing wrong or "bad" with being flexible and reactive in the deployment of mixes, so long as each is leveraged intentionally—don't just conduct interviews to have done them.
+Each set of "answers" produced by any one method is another opportunity for refinement.
+The direction taken should be dictated by the needs of the project, so reference those tool outputs above.
+There's nothing wrong or "bad" with being flexible and reactive in the deployment of mixes, so long as each is leveraged intentionally.
+Don't just conduct interviews to have done them.

 Sometimes you might want to get recurrent data streams, providing continuous insights on a consistently relevant question.
 We wrote a guide to iterative/rolling research you might want to explore here.

 If you really lack the time or resources to mix your methods, but want to give your qual research a little quantitative “oomph”, there are some low-lift sources of data you can layer on for more depth.

 - Conduct a benchmarking study.
 These combine both a quantitative and qualitative approach.
 In a benchmarking study, you are collecting metrics, such as time on task, task completion rates, and task usability—while also saving time to speak with the user about their overall experience.